 We also arranged for our client to undergo the Functional Capacity Evaluation (FCE) her rheumatologist had suggested before CIGNA terminated her benefits.
 The FCE objectively found our client was not capable of performing even sedentary-level work.

-Thankfully, that rheumatologist was also more willing to involve himself in the disability appeal process.
+Thankfully, that rheumatologist was also more willing to involve himself in the disability appeal process, largely because we had arranged the objective testing he wanted in the first place.
 RW interviewed the rheumatologist and provided a transcript of the interview to CIGNA.
 Among other things, the rheumatologist told RW that our client had a very aggressive type of RA that was multi-drug resistant.
 He further explained that RA treatment is designed to slow down or control the progression of the disease, but that it doesn’t reverse the damage already done.
 He also discussed our client’s crushing fatigue in significant detail, agreeing that it would prevent her from working full-time in any type of job.

 As this case should make clear, having a treating physician on your side against your disability insurer is often critical to the success of the claim.
 Many doctors don’t seem to understand that their support can make or break a claim for disability benefits.
+Some just flatly refuse to be bothered to comment on a disability claim.
 If you have reason to believe that your physician is unwilling to help you with your claim, you should have a serious and frank discussion with the doctor about it.
 If the doctor continues to be uncooperative, you should seriously consider changing providers, if possible.
 It could be the difference between recovering disability benefits and having no source of income.